 “The government has decided to build these massive high rises for all of us.
 Yes, at least we have air conditioning during our hot summers, but the space is cramped.
 Furthermore, food prices have risen by 30-40% a year recently, especially pork prices.
 We're all richer, but we're all still the same!“

-By the time we got to my hotel, the cab driver was flustered beyond belief.
-I thought he was going to have an aneurysm as he complained on and on about how hard it is to get ahead.
+By the time we got to my hotel, the cab driver was exasperated beyond belief.
+I thought he was going to have an aneurysm as he complained on and on about how hard it was to get ahead.

 My cab driver's personality matched the climate – fiery!